Unity-Technologies/com.unity.formats.fbx/proto.com.unity.formats.fbx/Documentation~/index.md

 * [FBX Exporter](exporting.html): Export geometry, animation, Lights, and Cameras as FBX files so you can transfer game data to any 3D modeling software.
 Record gameplay and export it to make cinematics.
 Start grey-boxing with [ProBuilder](https://docs.unity3d.com/Packages/com.unity.probuilder@latest/), then export to FBX to replace with final assets.

-* [Linked Prefab](prefabs.html): Link a Prefab to a new or existing FBX file.
-When you later change the FBX file, Unity automatically updates the Prefab to integrate changes to the transforms and hierarchy (in addition to Meshes and Materials).
-This helps you avoid rebuilding your Prefabs from scratch.

 * [Unity Integration for 3D modeling software](integration.html): Effortlessly import and export Assets between Unity and Autodesk® Maya®, Autodesk® Maya LT™, or Autodesk® 3ds Max®.
 The 3D modeling software remembers where the files go, and what objects to export back to Unity.

 ## Requirements